|

 Wildwood in the century after the

 Calamity.
-The use of the axe in general for heavy infantry came
+The use of the ax in general for heavy infantry came

 from the Kirean Elite heavy infantry troops who survived the